Rino04/Employee_Rentention_Prediction/README.md

 Github

 ## Summary of Analysis
-1. Defining the Question
+1. Understanding the Problem Statement
 2. Reading the Data.
 3. Checking the Data.
 4. Data Cleaning
-5. Merging the Dataframes
-6. Performing EDA
+5. Performing EDA
-7. Prediction Models
+6. Modelling
-8. Evaluation of the solution
+7. Evaluation of the solution

 ## Setup